-Among its winning ingredients are horsetail extract, marshmallow root, coconut oil, hibiscus and Irish moss.
-It comes in in an 8 oz size.
+Among its winning ingredients are horsetail extract, marshmallow root, coconut oil, hibiscus, and Irish moss.
+It comes in an 8 oz size.

 Epiphany Naturals Curly Creme with Argan Oil Ingredients: Organic Aloe Juice infused with Organic Marshmallow Root, Argan Oil, Castor Seed Oil, Shea Butter, Manuka Honey, Behentrimonium Methosulfate, Cetearyl Alcohol, Lauric Acid, Beeswax, Carnauba Wax, Cetrimonium Chloride, Cellulose Gum, Ginger Extract, Phenoxyethanol Benzoic Acid, Dehydroacetic Acid, Citric Acid, Fragrance.
 BUY HERE.

 It’s a bit on the pricey side and I would suggest diluting before use or alternating with less expensive gels.
 It comes in an 8.5 oz size.

 Miessence Certified Organic Shape Styling Gel Ingredients: organic aloe barbadensis (aloe vera) leaf juice, *organic sugar-cane ethanol, *organic fermented grain extract, *organic rosa rubiginosa (rosehip) seed oil, chondrus crispus (carrageenan) gum, non-GMO xanthan gum, *organic pelargonium graveolens (geranium)essential oil, geraniol#, citronellol# (#component of organic essential oil). *Certified Organic Ingredient.
 BUY HERE.